Home Bureaucracy Rajasthan may revive Korean biz interest at Rising Rajasthan

 On the platform of Rising Rajasthan and proactive political leadership, the state government expects to revive the business ties with Korean companies.

-“We are eyeing companies in the fields of infrastructure, automobiles, chemicals, electronics and food processing.
+“We are eyeing companies in the fields of infrastructure, automobiles, chemicals, electronics and processing.
 We expect good traction from top notch companies,” the official said.

 Exit mobile version